This is a partial list of the new features and major changes in the pfSense 2.0 release.

 - Option to push settings such as IP, DNS, etc, to mobile IPsec clients (mod_cfg)

-- Mobile IPsec works with iOS and Android (Certain versions, see Mobile IPsec on 2.0)
+- Mobile IPsec works with iOS and Android (Certain versions, see IPsec Road Warrior/Mobile Client How-To)

 - More Phase 1/2 options can be configured, including the cipher type/strength